-No I was the geeky frenchi and I did try my best to avoid troubles and politics, however I was aware of the insults and idiotic words thrown at me.
+No I was the geeky french and I did try my best to avoid troubles and politics, however, I was aware of the insults and idiotic words are thrown at me.

 Yet, I was prepared and my plan was to show those kids that they were wrong about me all those years.

-Seriously, my show was perfect, and yes I did get the respect which I had been striving for.
+Seriously, my show was perfect, and yes I did get the respect that I had been striving for.

 Contact lenses, a dress and my experience for traveling were my weapons.

-That day was the day when I finally found my self esteem and trust into my self and from that day onwards I had been bolder and I was ready to explore the world in peace.
+That day was the day when I finally found my self-esteem and trust in myself self and from that day onwards I had been bolder and I was ready to explore the world in peace.